RizalHabibi/Bodyweight-Exercise-Classification-Using-CNN-LSTM/README.md

 - Squat
 - Sit-up

-The system extracts human pose landmarks using MediaPipe Pose and uses spatial, velocity, and acceleration features as input to a CNN-BiLSTM model.
+The system uses MediaPipe Pose to extract human body landmarks from video frames.
+The extracted pose data transformed into spatial, velocity, and acceleration features and processed as temporal sequences using a CNN-LSTM model.

+## Objective
+The project was developed as part of an undergraduate thesis in Electrical Engineering.
+The main objective of this project is to develop a deep learning-based system capable of recognizing bodyweight exercises from human pose information and supporting real-time exercise classification.

+The project focuses on:
+- Human pose-based feature extraction
+- Temporal sequence modeling
+- CNN-LSTM architecture for activity classification
+- Model evaluation and performance analysis
+- Real-time inference using a webcam

 ## Pipeline
+The overall processing pipeline is:
 Video
+  ↓
-→ MediaPipe Pose
+MediaPipe Pose
+  ↓
-→ Feature Extraction
+Pose Landmark Extraction
+  ↓
-→ Feature Engineering
+Feature Engineering
+  ↓
-→ Sliding Window
+Sliding Window
-→ CNN-BiLSTM
+  ↓
+CNN-LSTM
+  ↓
-→ Classification
+Exercise Classification
+  ↓
-→ Real-Time Prediction
+Real-Time Prediction

 ## Model